nightdevil00/calos/README.md

  + B brings up the Bluetooth menu (bluetui).
  + S launches walker's dmenu, specifically for power options.
  + I shows internet settings (impala).
+ + T is your theme menu.
+Refer to the style section below.
 ```
 * `SUPER + SHIFT` are the browser-based keybinds.
 Refer to the keybindings.conf file in your ~/.config/hypr folder to easily change them.
 By default they open up popular webpages.
 * Gaming friendly.
 Look into the `games.conf` file in your hyprland config folder to see all features.
 Includes a gaming submap bound to `Super + CTRL + G`, a special gaming workspace mode and support for steam games.